Downside Abbey: Status

-The church houses the relics of St. Oliver Plunkett, archbishop of Armagh, an Irish martyr, executed at Tyburn in 1681, who entrusted the disposal of his body to the care of a Benedictine monk of the English Benedictine Congregation.
-The church is one of only four in the United Kingdom to be designated a minor basilica by the Roman Catholic Church, the others being St. Chad's Cathedral in Birmingham, the National Shrine of Our Lady at Walsingham in Norfolk, and Corpus Christi Priory, Manchester.
+The church houses the relics of St Oliver Plunkett, archbishop of Armagh, an Irish martyr, executed at Tyburn in 1681, who entrusted the disposal of his body to the care of a Benedictine monk of the English Benedictine Congregation.
+The church is one of only four in the United Kingdom to be designated a minor basilica by the Roman Catholic Church, the others being St Chad's Cathedral in Birmingham, the National Shrine of Our Lady at Walsingham in Norfolk, and Corpus Christi Priory, Manchester.

 Description

 The church is built in the Gothic Revival style, in Bath stone ashlar with plain red tile roofs; the east chapels are roofed in copper sheeting.
 It is designed to rival in size the medieval cathedrals of England that were lost to the Catholic Church through the Reformation.
 The earliest part is the decorated transepts by Archibald Matthias Dunn and Edward Joseph Hansom, dating from 1882.

-The choir is the work of Thomas Garner (who is buried there), dedicated in 1905.
+The choir is the work of Thomas Garner (who is buried there), and was opened on 20 September 1905, when the monks celebrated a Requiem Mass for all of the deceased members of the community.

 The nave by Giles Gilbert Scott (c.
 1923–25) remains unfinished, with its western wall in crude Lias stone standing bare and undecorated.
+Scott also reordered the quire in 1934, when the original high altar was turned into the Blessed Sacrament altar and a new altar placed three steps west on a slightly lower elevation; the stools were replaced and modelled of the ones from Chester Cathedral.
+This arrangement lasted until the decrees of the Second Vatican Council and so in 1968 Francis Pollen redesigned the sanctuary so that the high altar was brought forward and the choir stools were moved backwards.

 The Lady chapel is acknowledged as one of the most complete and successful schemes of Sir Ninian Comper, with a reredos and altar furnishings incorporating medieval fragments and a reliquary containing the skull of St Thomas de Cantilupe.
 The tower, completed in 1938, at 166 feet (55 m), is the second highest in Somerset.
-The choir stalls are modelled on those of Chester Cathedral.

 The building, together with the attached north part of the cloister, was designated as Grade I listed in 1986.

 Organs

 G. P. England organ

 The first pipe organ at Downside was built in 1805 by George Pike England of Tottenham Court Road for the Music Room in Brighton Pavilion; when removed in 1882 (without its original case) to the south transept gallery of the new church, it had 16 stops over two manuals and pedals.
-Removed to the parish church of Saint Vigor in nearby Stratton-on-the-Fosse in 1907, it survives today somewhere in America, having been sold following water damage sustained in Stratton in 1969.
+Removed to the Church of St Vigor in nearby Stratton-on-the-Fosse in 1907, it survives today somewhere in America, having been sold following water damage sustained in Stratton in 1969.